rrmhearts/bible-search/README.md

 Genesis 1:1 In the beginning God created the heaven and the earth.
 Genesis 1:2 And the earth was waste and void; and darkness was upon the face of the deep: and the spirit of God moved upon the face of the waters.
-Psalms 23:1 The LORD is my shepherd; I shall not want.
+Psalm 23:1 The LORD is my shepherd; I shall not want.

 Found 3 matching verses.
 ```